2021 Major Capital Fund Guidelines

 - be registered or incorporated in NSW;

-- be a not for profit organisation or association, or a local government entity;
+- be a not for profit organisation or association, or a local government entity; and

-For-profit organisations cannot apply for Mobile grants.
+For-profit organisations cannot apply for Major Capital Works grants.

 - Value for money.
 The cost of the project is within the agreed benchmarks for the funding category and any other attenuating factors that may impact the cost of the project have been considered.